titilda/appunti/Distributed System/index.md

 The client, or a proxy, is responsible for contacting multiple replicas to perform read and write operations.

 This protocol use _quorum_ based techniques to ensure consistency.

+### Data-Centric Consistency Model

+Data-Centric Consistency Models define the rules for how updates to replicated data are ordered and observed by all client processes.
+These models represent a critical trade-off: stronger consistency (simpler programming) comes at the cost of higher latency and lower availability.

+Based on the strength of the consistency guarantees, data-centric models can be classified into several categories:

+#### Eventual Consistency

+The **Eventual Consistency** model doesn't guarantee anything about the order of the operations, it only guarantees the execution of the operations.

+This is good for _read-heavy_ systems with few concurrent updates or there are almost no concurrent updates, on append-only data structures, or if the application is commutative semantic allowing to send operations instead of values.

+This is very easy to implement and with almost no overhead.

+#### FIFO Consistency

+The **First-In-First-Out (FIFO)** consistency model ensures that write operations done by a single process are perceived in the same order by all the other processes.
+Write operations from other processes can happen at any time.

+This can be easily implemented by tagging each write operation with a unique scalar clock for each process.

+When a replica receives a write operation, it checks the sequence number to ensure that writes from the same process are applied in the correct order.
+If a write operation arrives out of order, the replica can buffer it until the missing operations are received.

+An example is a chat application messages sent by a user should be displayed in the order they were sent.

+#### Causal Consistency

+The **Causal Consistency** model ensures that all processes observe causally related write operations in the same order.

+If a process $P_1$ performs a write operation $W_1$ and then another process $P_2$ reads the value written by $W_1$ and performs a write operation $W_2$, then all processes must observe $W_1$ before $W_2$.

+This can be implemented by tracking the causal relationships between operations using vector clocks.
+A write operation is only applied at a replica if all causally preceding operations have been applied.

+To work correctly, the clients must be sticky to a single replica, otherwise it can happen that a client read a value that doesn't include its previous write.

+#### Sequential Consistency

+The **Sequential Consistency** model ensures that the results of operations are consistent with some sequential order of execution across all processes.

+Sequential consistency is expensive, even programming languages (java, c++, etc), doesn't support sequential consistency (value can be different inside core's cache) as cache coherence is expensive, but can be forced with synchronization.

+The read operation can interleave with each other.

+This can be solved using two, non-highly available, protocols:

+##### Sequential Consistency with Single Leader

+Assumption: no failure, fifo network, processes are sticky (processes communicate with the same replica)

+All writes go to a Leader, which totally orders them and propagates changes to all the replicas.

+##### Sequential Consistency without Leaders

+Uses a quorum system to force a consistent global ordering.

+There are some fixed value for the amount of nodes to contact for reading (NR) and the amount of nodes to contact for writing (NW).
+The amount should follow these rules:

+- $\text{NR} + \text{NW} > N$ (avoids read-write conflicts)
+- $\text{NW} > \frac{N}{2}$ (avoids write-write conflicts)

+In this way, reading from NR promise that at least one of the has the newer value, identifiable by the timestamp.

+If the $\text{NW}$ is less than half of the total nodes, that, as the time is scalar, can happen that some have the same time, but different values.

+The consistency can be maintained by two protocols:

+- **Read-Repair**: the client, once receiving all the reads, if some have older value it sends the new value;
+- **Anti-entropy**: nodes periodically exchange data about changes.

+#### Linearizability

+The **Linearizability** model ensures that all operations appear to occur instantaneously at some point between their invocation and their response.

+This is the strongest consistency model, as it guarantees real-time ordering of operations.

+All write operation are handled by a single leader, but when it propagate the changes, the replicas lock the resource, preventing reading the new value until the update is complete across all the replicas.

+Once the leader receive all the ack from the replica, it send an unlock to all the replica.